Conceited (There's Something About Remy): Chart performance

-Conceited peaked at #71 on Billboard Radio Songs chart, #17 on Billboard Hot Rap Songs chart, #24 on Billboard R&B/Hip-Hop Airplay charts, #7 on Billboard Hot R&B/Hip-Hop Songs Recurrents chart and #4 on Billboard Bubbling Under R&B/Hip-Hop Songs chart.
+Conceited peaked at number 71 on the Billboard Radio Songs chart, number 17 on the Billboard Hot Rap Songs chart, number 24 on the Billboard R&B/Hip-Hop Airplay chart, number 7 on the Billboard Hot R&B/Hip-Hop Songs Recurrents chart and number 4 on the Billboard Bubbling Under R&B/Hip-Hop Songs chart.

 Music video

 The music video premiered on January 7, 2006 on VH1 and was directed by Scott Franklin.
 The video opens with Smith laying on her mattress in her penthouse, being fanned and assisted by shirtless men and women.
 Later, she walks upstairs into her closet getting dressed for an event.
 Fellow Terror Squad member Fat Joe makes a cameo in the video.